-My Cava copycat Lemon Herb Tahini Dressing is creamy, tangy, and so quick to make in the blender.
-If you've never been to Cava, this savory lemon tahini sauce is perfect for drizzling over chicken, falafel, or even just your favorite salad greens!
+My vegan Lemon Herb Tahini Dressing is creamy, tangy, and so quick to make in the blender.
+If you've never tried it, this savory lemon tahini sauce is perfect for drizzling over chicken, falafel, or even just your favorite salad greens!

 About this recipe